millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 After entering this information, you can preview the data and select the appropriate file formats.
 You will see that the data preview is interactive and changes according to your selection.

-When you are satisfied with the file content view, click NEXT.
+When you are satisfied with the file content view, click **NEXT**.

 ![](./images/300/Picture300-15b.png)

 -   Here you control the import method and parameters.
 Since we invoked the data import wizard for table CHANNELS the only load method is a direct load into this table.
-Click NEXT.
+Click **NEXT**.

 ![](./images/300/Picture300-16b.png)

--   The column definition screen shows you whether the sample data violates any of the existing column definitions of table CHANNELS
-    (for a load into a new table you would select the column names and data types for the new table).
-Click NEXT.
+-   The column definition screen shows you whether the sample data violates any of the existing column definitions of table CHANNELS (for a load into a new table you would select the column names and data types for the new table).
+Click **NEXT**.

 ![](./images/300/Picture300-17b.png)

 -   The last screen before the final data load enables you to test a larger row count than the sample data of the beginning of the wizard to see whether the previously made decisions are satisfying for your data load.
 Note that we are not loading any data when iterating back and forth between this screen and previous ones.
 Select **TEST RESULTS** and look at the log, the data you would load, any mistakes and how the external table definition looks like based on your inputs.

-When done with your investigation, click **NEXT**.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When done with your investigation, click **NEXT**.

 ![](./images/300/Picture300-18b.png)